Heenan Blaikie

-Heenan Blaikie LLP is a defunct Canadian law firm.
-It practiced in the areas of business, labour and employment, litigation, taxation, entertainment law and intellectual property law.
+Heenan Blaikie LLP was a Canadian law firm.
+It practised in the areas of business, labour and employment, litigation, taxation, entertainment law and intellectual property law.
 The firm was founded in 1973 by Roy Heenan, Donald Johnston, and Peter Blaikie.

 Based in Montreal, at one time the firm had over 500 lawyers at offices in Toronto, Ottawa, Calgary, Vancouver, Victoria, Quebec City, Sherbrooke, Trois-Rivières and Paris, with a representative office in Singapore and a satellite office in Los Angeles.
 As of February 2011, it was the sixth largest law firm in Canada.
-It became the largest law firm to close in Canadian history after its partners voted to dissolve the firm on February 5, 2014.
-The firm closed on February 28, 2014.
+It became the largest law firm to close in Canadian history after its partners voted to dissolve the firm on 5 February 2014.
+The firm closed on 28 February 2014.

+The firm was involved in Canada's longest lawsuit, related to the bankruptcy of a finance company named Castor Holdings.
+Widdrington Estate v.
+Wightman lasted more than 12 years, about 20 times as long as originally predicted.
+The firm closed shortly after its resolution.

 History

 The firm was founded in 1973 by Roy Heenan, Donald Johnston, and Peter Blaikie as Johnston Heenan Blaikie.
 After Johnston left to become a Member of Parliament in 1978, the firm was renamed Heenan Blaikie.

 The firm was one of the first to expand across Canada in the 1970s, helping pioneer the concept of national law firms.
 It also established a reputation as the landing ground for former Prime Ministers: both Jean Chrétien and Pierre Trudeau joined the firm after their respective political careers ended.

 The firm had billings of $222 million and a profit of $75 million for 2013, its last full year of operation.